 There are three modes in the secondary schedule: Disable, Event mode, and Continuous mode.
-You can either disable the secondary schedule or choose the event or continuous mode.
+If event mode is selected in the secondary schedule, the camera will record whenever an event is triggered.
+If continuous mode is selected, the camera will begin recording continuously after scheduling settings are saved.
 These two modes are the same as the primary schedule.
 Please refer to the previous section for more detail.